Chart Color Schemes

 Daisy Hill was found to be more culturally diverse than the vast majority of local markets in Australia, upon assessment of a range of language and cultural background related metrics

-Daisy Hill's population has a higher cultural diversity compared to most local markets, with 20.7% speaking a language other than English at home and 33.5% born overseas.
-Christianity is the predominant religion in Daisy Hill, comprising 51.3%.
-However, the 'Other' category shows an equal representation of 1.8%, similar to Greater Brisbane's figure.
+Daisy Hill's population showed significant cultural diversity, with 20.7% speaking a language other than English at home and 33.5% born overseas.
+Christianity was the predominant religion, accounting for 51.3%.
+The category 'Other' comprised 1.8%, similar to Greater Brisbane's 1.8%.

 Frequently Asked Questions - Diversity